Atlas of plant and animal histology

 Photosynthesis

-Photosynthesis is the main role of chloroplast.
+Photosynthesis is the main role of chloroplasts.
 It transforms the electromagnetic energy of light into chemical bonds thanks to chlorophyll, ATP synthase (Figure 4), and ribulose-1,5-bisphosphate carboxylase/oxygenase (RUBISCO).
-Photosynthesis is divided in two stages: a light-dependent part, where the energy of light is transformed in a gradient of protons used for producing ATP and NADPH, and a light-independent part (it does not need light but the products generated during the light-dependent stage) where carbon from CO2 is fixed on phosphorylated carbohydrates by RUBISCO.
-The first stage of the photosynthesis takes place in the thylakoidal membranes and the second stage in the stroma.
+Photosynthesis is divided into two stages: a light-dependent part, where the energy of light is transformed into a gradient of protons used for producing ATP and NADPH, and a light-independent part (which does not need light, but the products generated during the light-dependent stage) where carbon from CO2 is fixed on phosphorylated carbohydrates by RUBISCO.
+The first stage of the photosynthesis takes place in the thylakoidal membranes, and the second stage in the stroma.

 Photosyntesis

 Figure 4.
-Summary of the main steps during the light-dependent stage of photosynthesis.
-All proteins are transmembrane or associated to the thylakoidal membrane.
-Protons are moved to the interior of the thylakoidal sac, whereas ATP and NADPH are synthesized toward the stroma.
+A summary of the main steps of the light-dependent stage of photosynthesis.
+All proteins are transmembrane or associated with the thylakoid membrane.
+Protons are moved to the interior of the thylakoid sac, whereas ATP and NADPH are synthesized toward the stroma.
 The split of water contributes to the proton gradient by increasing the amount of protons in the interior of the thylakoid.

 Photosynthesis consists of several steps. a) Photosystem II splits two molecules of water that yield one O2 molecule and four protons.
-This reaction releases four electrons that are moved to the chlorophyll molecules of the photosystem II.
-There, the energy of light raises the energy of these electrons and so they are released from the photosystem II. b) The electrons are caught by a plastoquinone and quickly donated to cytochrome b6/f complex that uses the energy of electrons to enter four protons into the thylakoid. c) Cytochrome b6/f complex gives the electrons to plastocyanin that transfers them to the photosystem I. Here, again, thanks to the energy of light, chlorophyll raises the energy of electrons.
+This reaction releases four electrons that are moved to the chlorophyll molecules of photosystem II.
+There, the energy of light raises the energy of these electrons, and so they are released from the photosystem II. b) The electrons are caught by a plastoquinone and quickly donated to the cytochrome b6/f complex, which uses the energy of electrons to enter four protons into the thylakoid. c) The cytochrome b6/f complex gives the electrons to a plastocyanin that transfers them to the photosystem I. Here, again, thanks to the energy of light, chlorophyll raises the energy of electrons.
 Ferredoxin-NADP reductase is associated with the photosystem I and transforms molecules of NADP+ into NADPH, which remains in the stroma.
-The protons which are removed from the stroma and those that are produced or entered into the thylakoid create altogether a proton gradient across the thylakoidal membrane.
+The protons that are removed from the stroma and those that are produced or entered into the thylakoid generate a proton gradient across the thylakoidal membrane.
 This gradient is used by the ATP synthase to produce ATP.
-Since the catalytic center of the ATP synthase is facing the stroma, the new ATP molecules are synthesized into the stroma.
+Since the catalytic center of the ATP synthase is facing the stroma, the new ATP molecules are synthesized in the stroma.
 Both NADPH and ATP are eventually used in the Calvin cycle, which is a metabolic chain of reactions where CO2, ribulose-1,5-bisphosphate, and RUBISCO make possible the fixation of carbon into phosphoglycerate.

 Another functions

 Besides photosynthesis, chloroplasts carry out many other salient functions, such as the synthesis of amino acids, nucleotides and fatty acids, the production of hormones, vitamins and other secondary metabolites.
 They are also involved in the metabolism of nitrogen and sulfur.
 Nitrate is the main source of nitrogen for plants.
-The last step to get assimilated nitrogen from nitrate is transforming nitrite into ammonium, which happens in chloroplasts by the nitrite reductase.
+The last step in the assimilation of nitrogen from nitrate is the transformation of nitrite into ammonium, which happens in chloroplasts by nitrite reductase.
 Nitrite is formed from nitrate.
-Nitrite and ammonium may be toxic for the cell above a concentration, but not nitrate, which can be transiently stored in vacuoles.
-Some metabolites produced by chloroplasts are involved in protecting against pathogens and in the adaptation of plants to stress, excess of water, and extreme heat.
-By releasing hormones, chloroplasts may also influence cell found far away in the body plant.
+Nitrite and ammonium may be toxic for the cell above a certain concentration, but not nitrate, which can be transiently stored in vacuoles.
+Some metabolites produced by chloroplasts are involved in protecting against pathogens and in the adaptation of plants to stress, excess water, and extreme heat.
+By releasing hormones, chloroplasts may also influence cells found far away in the plant.

 Chloroplasts are in permanent communication with other compartments of the cell, either by sending molecular signals or through direct contact between their membranes.
 It is relatively frequent to observe physical contacts between the chloroplast membrane and the membranes of the endoplasmic reticulum and mitochondria.
-However, the most intense communication is with the nucleus, because it contains many genes for proteins that must work inside the chloroplast, some of them needed for photosynthesis.
-In this regard, nucleus and chloroplast must be well coordinated because they have to work together.
+Chloroplasts strongly communicate with the nucleus because it contains many genes for proteins that have to work inside the chloroplast, some of which are needed for photosynthesis.
+In this regard, the nucleus and chloroplast have to be coordinated because they have to perform functions together.

 Home / The cell / No vesicular / Chloroplasts